molily/molily.de/_posts/2019-02-03-testing-angular.md

 In the testing module, we declare the Pipe under test and the `HostComponent`.
 For the `TranslateService`, we provide the `FakeTranslateService` instead.
 Just like in a Component test, we create the Component and examine the rendered DOM.

 What needs to be tested?
-Obviously, we need to check that `{{ key | translate }}` evaluates to `key1`.
+Obviously, we need to check that `{% raw %}{{ key | translate }}{% endraw %}` evaluates to `key1`.
 There are two cases that needs to be tested though:

 As described above, `TranslatePipe`’s `transform` calls `TranslateService`’s `get`, which returns an Observable.
 If the translations are already loaded, the Observable completes immediately and `transform` is able to return the correct translation synchronously.

-If the translations are pending, the Pipe returns `null` and the Observable completes afterwards.
+If the translations are pending, the Pipe returns `null` (or an outdated translation) and the Observable completes afterwards.
 A change detection cycle with a second call to `transform` is necessary to render to correct translation.

 In the test, we write specs for both scenarios: